bignerdranch/Freddy/README.md

 Remember that `name`, `age`, and `isMarried` are values that were created previously.
 The goal of this code is to 'unbox' the values from the `Result` instances represented by `name`, `age`, and `isMarried`.
-We use `bind` to grab those values and *bind* them to another `Result`; effectively passing the values down a chain until we have everything we need to initialize a `Person` instance.
+We use `bind` to 'unbox' those values and nest another call to `bind` to make sure that we have access to all of the values required by the initializer on the `Person` type.

 For example, `name.bind { n in ` grabs the `String` representing a person's name from the JSON that we have been working with, and places it within `n`.
 Since this call to `bind` uses a closure, that means `n` is available within this scope.